Glench/ExtPay/README.md

 ```

 Below are directions for using this library in your browser extension.
 If you learn better by example, you can also view the code for a **[sample extension](sample-extension-mv3/)**.
 This library uses [Mozilla's webextension-polyfill library](https://github.com/mozilla/webextension-polyfill) internally for compatability across browsers which means it should work on almost all modern browsers.

+> "It hasn't even been 1 year yet and I'm already going to **pass $4,000 in annual subscriptions on an extension that I never in a million years thought I would be able to make a penny from**.
+Thanks so much for creating this tool!
+I would not have even tried to monetize if I had to use Stripe directly, and you made it so easy. **It took less than an hour to set it up and test it**.
+Definitely have plans to create more extensions now that I know how easy it is to monetize them." - David, Neobuyer extension

   1. [Install](#1-install)
   2. [Configure your `manifest.json`](#2-configure-your-manifestjson)